Anti-Bias Values in Action

 Session 3: Overcoming White Fragility.
-Discover ways white people respond when racism is pointed out.
+Confront some of the ways white people tend to respond when racism is pointed out.
 Learn tools to move past defensiveness and toward anti-racist action in these uncomfortable moments.
 (2 hours)

 Session 4: Taking Action from Within a Racist System.
 Discover how racism is embedded within our institutions’ systems and structures.
 Learn how we can enact anti-racist values to begin dismantling racist systems.
 (2 hours)

 Emotional Equity: Empowering All Students to Honor and Learn from Their Feelings

 Audience: ADVISORS, teachers, deans, counselors, psychologists, learning specialists, and student life program administrators